mark-thompson01/Jr.-Penetration-Testing-Training/README.md

 ## My Experience:

 As a cybersecurity enthusiast passionate about learning offensive security.
 I was very ambitious to take on eLearning Security's Penetration Testing Student learning path.
 After earning the CompTIA PenTest+ certification as part of my pentesting journey in November of 2023, the lab based training with eJPT really helped follow up with putting these concepts into practice.
+Allowing me to apply these techniques and expand in my virtual and physical lab setups.